The Vermont Legislative Research Service (VLRS)

 Vermont Legislative Research Service

-Legislators should keep in mind that the VLRS will not be able to fill every request due to time constraints and/or difficulty in finding the requested information.
-The VLRS does its best on a first-come-first-serve basis.
+Legislators should keep in mind that we will not be able to fill all requests due to time constraints and/or difficulty in finding the requested information but we will do our best on a first-come-first-serve basis.

 Requests should be submitted via email to firstname.lastname@example.org or via phone to Anthony Gierzynski at 656-7973.
 Requests for information should be as specific as possible.
 Include the date by which you need the information, your name and how to contact you in your email.